Kichi779/Spotify-Streaming-Bot/README.md

 - **After completing the installation process, make sure that you have successfully installed the chromedriver.**

+- Type mail:password line by line in the accounts.txt file.

 - **Then run the run.bat file or double click the main.py file.**